Skip to content

 The parsely field contains the following fields:

-• meta, which is an array of metadata for the specific post, page, or other custom post type.
+• meta, an array of metadata for the specific post, page, or other custom post type.

-The rendered field is a convenience field containing the HTML-formatted metadata which can be printed to a decoupled page as is.
-This can be disabled by returning false from the wp_parsely_enable_rest_rendered_support filter.
+The rendered field is a convenience field containing the HTML-formatted metadata which you may printed to a decoupled page as is.
+You can disable it by returning false from the wp_parsely_enable_rest_rendered_support filter.

 // Disable rendered field output from the REST API output.